 a telephone appointment.
 If you wish a telephone appointment

 To make an appointment, call our receptionists 01582

 Repeat prescriptions can be ordered in person, or by sending

-an SAE - allow yourself enough time.
+an SAE - allow yourself enough time or through online requests.

 Why do I not get my repeat prescription until 2 clear

 1. The prescription has to be signed by the GP even though